bobrown101/asset-bender.nvim/README.md

 # asset-bender.nvim
-Automatically start an asset-bender process
+Automatically start an asset-bender process if needed.
+Works with multiple project roots.
+Identifies project roots by the presense of a .git folder.

 ## Setup